brentley/ecsworkshop/content/secrets/04-code-review/cdk.md

 These values will be referenced by using the function `tryGetContext(<context-value>)` throughout the rest of the application.
 {{% /expand%}}

-Next, lets look at the Cloudformation stacks constructs.
+Next, let's look at the Cloudformation stacks constructs.
 The files in `lib` each represent a Cloudformation Stack containing the component parts of the application infrastructure.

 {{%expand "Review lib/vpc-stack.ts" %}}